Country Showdown: History and sponsorship

 In 2015 the Country Showdown brought on a new President and CEO who shifted the show toward artist development as well as continuing the showcasing opportunities for artists.
-Radio Stations throughout the United States offer local showcase's where artist move onto Regional then Semifinals events before being able to participate in the National Final Event.
+Radio Stations throughout the United States offer local showcases where artist move onto Regional then Semifinals events before being able to participate in the National Final Event.
 Each National Final offers artists mentoring sessions with music industry insiders, promoters, producers, artist development and stage development coaches.
 They also get an opportunity to tour and sing at iconic Nashville Honky Tonks and walk in the footsteps of past artists.

 Structure

 The Country Showdown is structured as a four-round, single-elimination tournament, with each round representing a larger geographic area than the one before it.

 The opening round is the local round; it is typically sponsored by a local country radio station (approximately 450 stations hold local contests for the Country Showdown as of the early 2010s) in the spring.
 The winners of the local contests then move onto the state championships, whose winners in turn advance to one of five regional finals (Southwest, Southeast, Midwest, Northeast and West).
 The winners of each regional final advance to the national final, held at the Ryman Auditorium in Nashville, Tennessee, in January of each year.
 The National Final is taped in front of a live audience and later televised as a 1-hour-long program, and is broadcast on syndication in March and April.
 The act which is crowned victorious wins a grand prize of $100,000, along with the title of "Best New Act in Country Music", and a chance at notability which would help them to further their musical career.